ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

 Further down in the Method (p.
 7), we learn all these variables were used as covariates in the primary analysis[^3], in addition to ethnicity[^4].

-To get a sense of these covariates, we’ll make a Table 1 type table of the categorical variables for our randomized subset.
+To get a sense of these covariates, we’ll make a Table 1 type table[^5] of the categorical variables for our randomized subset.

 ``` r
 wilson2017 %>%